xtianbetz/dotnet-hello-json/README.md

 ## Overview

-This repo is a simple demo application built with dotnet that processes JSON using Newtonsoft.JSON obtained from Nuget.
-It was made to help me learn, understand, and teach using dotnet build tools on Linux without using any visual studio tools.
+This repo is a simple demo application built with dotnet that processes JSON.
+It was made to help me learn, understand, and teach using dotnet build tools on Linux without using any proprietary visual studio tools.

+The instructions below were tested on a CentOS 7.7 build host and a Raspberry Pi 4 running Yocto version 3.0.

 ## Building and Running In Various Ways